-Bridge Permitting Expedition Team
+Bridge Permitting Expedition Team Oregon Department of Transportation

 The Oregon Transportation Investment Act of 2003 tasked ODOT with delivering a 10-year, $1.3 billion program to repair or replace 365 bridges statewide.
 Using traditional procedures, obtaining permits from numerous regulatory agencies to work on this large number of bridges could have taken up to 50 years.
 ODOT instead formed a team to expedite the permitting.
 It developed a quicker process that set a single set of environmental performance standards to allow maximum flexibility while focusing on outcomes.

 Variances established during the expedited process allowed ODOT to make more significant contributions to the environment than required, such as restoring the habitat for Oregon chub and bull trout as well as identifying a prairie that will be home to Fender's blue butterfly, a federally-listed endangered species.
 Of the 365 bridges slated for improvement as part of the 10-year plan, ODOT negotiated variances to expedite 206 of the projects.
 The modified process has improved long-term environmental outcomes through avoidance, minimization, and mitigation.